 Swedes have an inherent sense of style, it’s undeniable.
 With a history of quality and clean design and an eye for vintage, it’s a style that has taken over the world.
-Swedish design has traveled across the world, with well-known names like H&M, DRKM and Acne Studios dominating the high street and fashion weeks.
-The Swedish interior style runs from minimalistic and sleek to colorful and a lot of patterns, and no one is shy about adding a good old Ikea piece to their homes.
+Swedish design has traveled across the world, with well-known names like H&M, DRKM, and Acne Studios dominating the high street and fashion weeks.
+The Swedish interior style runs from minimalistic and sleek to colorful and a lot of pattern, and no one is shy about adding a good old Ikea piece to their homes.

 Swedish interior

-Swedish interior, also known as Scandinavian interior, is a movement founded based on simplicity, minimalism and functionality that emerged in the 50’s between the five Nordic countries, Sweden, Norway, Finland, Denmark, and Iceland.
+Swedish interior, also known as Scandinavian interior, is a movement founded based on simplicity, minimalism, and functionality that emerged in the 50’s between the five Nordic countries, Sweden, Norway, Finland, Denmark, and Iceland.

 Take a look at the apartment:

-To top it off, we have listed some Swedish interior & design stores you can visit in Barcelona.
+Want to see some Swedish Design for yourself?
+We have listed some Swedish interior & design stores you can visit in Barcelona.

 Swedish Clothing design